urbanspectra-nyc/Mad-Libs-Generator/README.md

 - /Applications/Utilities/Terminal
 - To Use In [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)) ![image](64px-Terminalicon2.png),
-copy each line verbatim AFTER THE DOLLAR SIGN, then paste into terminal and hit <return>:
+copy each line verbatim AFTER THE DOLLAR SIGN, then paste into terminal and press return:
   - $ cd ; git clone git@github.com:urbanspectra-nyc/Mad-Libs-Generator.git
   - $ cd Mad-Libs-Generator ; open .
   - Open the local index.html file in your browser.